Min-Hero-Tower-of-Sages/MinHeroMods/README.md

 * Multiplayer code added (UNTESTED)
 * Rearrangement of features to accommodate for modloader system
 * Saves modded minions by ModName instead of DexID
+* Able to load mod config successfully
+* Removed remnants of sitelock (yes there was one)
+* Added mod config menu background image

 ### Content: